 Christian ministries increasingly prioritize urban areas—big cities and suburbs are considered more strategic, more influential, and more desirable places to live and work.
 As a ministry strategy, focusing on big places makes sense.
 But the gospel of Jesus is often unstrategic.
-Filled with helpful stories and practical advice, pastor Stephen Witmer lays out an integrated theological vision for small-place ministry today.
+Pastor Stephen Witmer, using helpful stories and practical advice, lays out an integrated theological vision for small-place ministry today.

 No function of the pastor is as visible and stress inducing as preaching.
 But few pastors feel adequately prepared for this high-stakes responsibility when they begin their ministries.
 Forged by her experiences as a pastor, preaching professor and college chaplain, Mary Hulst provides practical tips for all pastors, whether ministry newcomers or seasoned professionals.

 As our culture begins to reckon with the limits of a digital world, it's time for the church to do the same.
 In our efforts to stay relevant in our digital age, have we begun to move away from transcendence?
 Pastor Jay Kim grapples with the ramifications of a digital church, from worship and Christian community to how we engage Scripture.

 How should the local church think about justice?
 Adam Gustine provides a theological vision for the church's identity as a just people, where God's character and the pursuit of shalom infuses every aspect of our congregational DNA.
 In this renewed vision, the church becomes a prophetic alternative to the broken systems of the world and a parable of God's intentions for human flourishing and societal transformation.

 Do you find yourself wondering how to get new volunteers onboard for your ministry?
 Youth leaders Mark DeVries and Nate Stratman have heard all the reasons why leaders fail to get and keep volunteers.
 That's why they have developed this 30-day on-ramp to creating a volunteer team, with all of the needed tools included and a money-back guarantee.